GovTechSG/seed-documentation/prerequisites-for-onboarding.md

 ### Supported operating systems and devices for SEED
 - A non-GSIB or a non-DWP device that runs on:
-  - Windows 10 Pro or Enterprise versions
+  - Windows 10 and 11 Pro or Enterprise versions
   - macOS 11 (macOS Big Sur) and macOS 12 (macOS Monterey) versions

 > **Note**: